 6. A final piece and hardest for people to come to terms with – Specialization works!

 When done right, specializing has worked for tons of athletes all over the world.
 Look at sports like gymnastics, swimming/diving, tennis, soccer, golf, basketball, baseball - the majority of the athletes in these sports have specialized from a young age.
 Look at countries who send little kids to specialized camps from a young age to groom them into Olympians.

 7. Clearly it is much more complex than

 specialization = bad

 And that’s how this whole thing got started – coaches with an agenda (yes I said agenda) trying to get better athletes to play their sport.

-At the end of the day Rob Assise said it best – let kids define their own athletic experience.
+At the end of the day kids should define their own athletic experience.

-Trust me, I played 3 sports in HS and couldn’t imagine only playing a single sport – but I also understand everybody is different and kids should lead the decision-making process.
+Trust me, I played 3 sports in HS and couldn’t imagine only playing a single sport in HS – but I also understand everybody is different and kids should lead the decision-making process.

 Ok, enough of this rant... on to normal business